GiveAway Of The Month

 The Spiderwick Chronicles Book 4 – The Ironwood Tree | Book Cover

-We found the lovely hard back copies of the series.
-The coverpage of this fourth book in this series shows four children – yes, who is the new addition? – looking lost and scared in a gloomy forest surrounded by the magical creatures who don’t look very friendly…
+We found the lovely hard back copies of the series, in which the coverpage of this fourth book shows four children – yes, who is the new addition? – looking lost and scared in a gloomy forest surrounded by the magical creatures who don’t look very friendly…

 The fonts used on the coverpage will remind of classical wrought iron casting work and ancient tapestries.
 The authors’ names are shown in flying leaves….